Nabil-Mabrouk/gpt-django-quickstart/chapter2-understanding GPT/ch2.md

 To achieve this, we use the embedding layer.
 This layer converts input text into numerical representations called embeddings.
 It maps each token to a dense vector representation, capturing semantic and contextual information.
 The embeddings serve as the foundation for the model to comprehend and process language effectively.

-In Python, you can use word embeddings libraries like Word2Vec, GloVe, or fastText to obtain vector representations for words.
+>**_Note:_** In Python, you can use word embeddings libraries like Word2Vec, GloVe, or fastText to obtain vector representations for words.
 These libraries provide pre-trained embeddings or allow you to train your own embeddings on a given text corpus.

 ### Transformer Encoder Layers